interactiveaudiolab/course-deep-learning/index.md

 ### Book Chapter Readings

 1. [Chapter 4 of Machine Learning ](readings/chapter4-ml.pdf): **READ THIS FIRST** This is Tom Mitchell's book.
 Historical overview + explanation of backprop of error.
 It's a good starting point for actually understanding deep nets.
+Read the whole chapter.

 1. [What are Gradients, Jacobians, and Hessians?](https://najeebkhan.github.io/blog/VecCal.html): This isn't a book chapter, but if you don't know what a gradient, Jacobian or Hessian is, you should read this before you read Chapter 4 of the Deep Learning book.